Information disclosure according to recommendations of TCFD

-- As companies are increasingly required to respond to climate changes and to disclose related information, investors and other stakeholders are increasingly interested in the steel industry’s response to risks, such as (1) potential significant reduction in CO2 emissions; (2) changing trends of steel users, including the automobile sector (i.e., increase in electric vehicles, shift to non-steel lightweight materials prompted by tightened environmental regulations); and (3) adoption of carbon pricing that leads to an increase in operating cost.
+- As companies are increasingly required to respond to climate changes and to disclose related information, investors and other stakeholders are increasingly interested in the steel industry’s response to risks, such as (1) potential significant reduction in CO2 emissions; (2) changing trends of steel users, including the automobile sector (i.e., increase in electric vehicles, shift to lightweight materials); and (3) adoption of carbon pricing that leads to an increase in operating cost.

-*The 2°C scenario is a case that much-needed measures will be implemented to keep global average temperature increase below 2°C compared to pre-Industrial Revolution era.
+1: The below 2°C warming scenario is a case wherein much-needed measures will be implemented to keep global average temperature increase below 2°C (1.75°C) compared to pre-Industrial Revolution times.

 The 4°C warming scenario is a case that global average temperature will increase by 4 degrees, without taking any economic or additional measures against climate change.